zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`)

    Generated for every new connection.
 This event is raised with the first packet of a previously unknown connection.
-Bro uses a flow-based definition of "connection" here that includes not only TCP sessions but also UDP and ICMP flows.
+Zeek uses a flow-based definition of "connection" here that includes not only TCP sessions but also UDP and ICMP flows.